Arena (Star Trek: The Original Series): Reception

 In 2009, Zack Handlen of The A.V.
 Club gave the episode an 'A−' rating, noting the episode's influence and noting the use of a theme of Star Trek, the "uncertainty of exploration".

 In 2010, SciFiNow ranked this in the top-10 episodes of the original series.

 In 2013, The Hollywood Reporter, ranked the Kirk vs. Gorn fight as one of the top-15 key moments of the original series.

 In 2016, Newsweek ranked "Arena" as one of the best episodes of the original series, and noted it was a popular episode.

-In 2016, Empire ranked this the 41st-best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
-They note that Kirk wins in this episode, not by killing a dangerous alien, called the Gorn, but by showing mercy, which impresses the powerful aliens who pitted them against each other.

-In 2016, IGN ranked "Arena" number 10 in a top ten list of the original series episodes.

-In 2016, Radio Times ranked the battle between Kirk and the Gorn, as the seventh-best moment of all Star Trek film and television.
+That same year, Empire ranked this the 41st-best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
+They note that Kirk wins in this episode, not by killing the Gorn, but by showing mercy, which impresses the powerful aliens who pitted them against each other.
+IGN ranked "Arena" number 10 in a top ten list of the original series episodes.
+Radio Times ranked the battle between Kirk and the Gorn, as the seventh-best moment of all Star Trek film and television.
 They noted that the action scene was filmed at the Vasquez Rocks in Southern California.
 They also praised Shatner's unique acting style in his mission logs, and noted how many aspects of this episode are great examples of the science-fiction genre in this period.

 In 2017, Business Insider ranked "Arena" the 12th-best episode of the original series.

-In 2017, ahead of the debut of Star Trek: Discovery, Patrick Cooley of The Plain Dealer ranked "Arena" as the sixth-best episode in the first 50 years of the Star Trek franchise.
+That same year, ahead of the debut of Star Trek: Discovery, Patrick Cooley of The Plain Dealer ranked "Arena" as the sixth-best episode in the first 50 years of the Star Trek franchise.

 In 2018, Collider ranked this episode the seventh-best original series episode.
 They praised the Gorn costume and noted that this episode introduced the powerful Metron aliens.

 In 2019, Nerdist included this episode on their "Best of Kirk" binge-watching guide.

-In 2019, Comic Book Resources ranked "Arena" as one of the top-eight most memorable episodes of the original Star Trek.
+That same year, Comic Book Resources ranked "Arena" as one of the top-eight most memorable episodes of the original Star Trek.

-In 2020, PopMatters ranked this the sixth-best episode of the original series.
+In 2020, PopMatters ranked "Arena" the sixth-best episode of the original series.